anupama-prabhu/anupama-prabhu/README.md

-### Hi Developers 👋
+### Hi fellow developers 👋

-I'm Anupama.
+This is Anupama.
 I am a information technology entusiast with background in RDBMS technologies, Front-end development and off-the-shelf communications applications.

 •	Trained in database technologies and SQL.
 Knowledgeable in building SQL queries on PostgreSQL.
 • Understanding of email campaign execution processes in Saleforce Marketing Cloud